 Congrats to the winner of the gift basket!

 Everywhere you look this time of year, you’ll see portrayals of the joys of the holiday season.
-But for many seniors, the holidays can bring about a sense of sadness and loss, as they recall holidays past when perhaps their health was better or when loved ones who have passed away were still with them.
+But for many, the holiday season for seniors can bring about a sense of sadness and loss, as they recall holidays past when perhaps their health was better or when loved ones who have passed away were still with them.
 To help your senior loved ones beat the holiday blues, try some of these colorful tips:

 RED: In some cultures, red denotes purity, joy, and celebration.
 What better way to celebrate the joy of the season than to offer assistance in decorating an elderly family member’s house for the holidays?
 Don’t forget to also volunteer to help take down the decorations after the holidays!

-ORANGE: Put some logs on the fire or light some candles and cozy up to reminisce about special times and people.
-Often, older … Read More »
+ORANGE: Put some logs on the fire or light some candles and cozy up to reminisce about special times and people. … Read More »